albchia/Wine-Festival-Schedule/README.md

 # Wine Festival Schedule

-A simple webpage using wthin HTML and CSS to display a table to the attendees of the event schedule.
+A simple webpage using wthin HTML and CSS to display a table to the attendees of the event scheduled.

 This is one of the projects I realized during the Codecademy Course "Intro to HTML".